Jim Hall Piano / Keyboards

 Martin Wake Drums / Percussion

-The start of the twenty first century was incredibly busy for Keith playing everything from Rock ‘n’ Roll, Blues, Rock and Pop, Jazz, Bluegrass, Country and taking any deps that came his way dropping in on a variety of live and recording sessions with some great local musicians.
-Common sense prevailed to the point where the difficult decision was made to curtail the frenzy and focus on just a couple of lifetime musical passions.
+Keith’s musical experiences have been both varied and incredibly busy playing everything from Rock ‘n’ Roll, Blues, Rock and Pop, Jazz, Bluegrass, Country.
+Common sense prevailed to the point where the difficult decision was made to curtail the frenzy and focus on just a couple of his lifetime musical passions folk and Jazz.

 The Basses are;